Skip to contents

 Introduction – using babelmixr2 with PopED

-babelmixr2 now introduces a new method taking rxode2/nlmixr2 models and optimal design using PopED.
+babelmixr2 now introduces a new method that takes rxode2/nlmixr2 models converts them to a PopED database to help with optimal design.

 As in the PopED vignette comparing ODE solvers (and their speeds), this section will: